 The faculty in this area combine research and real-world experience in national and international media to teach you how to work in the creative media industries.

-The Media School offers a related undergraduate minor in Media Law & Ethics for students majoring outside of the Media School.
+The Media School offers a related undergraduate minor in Media Law and Ethics for students majoring outside of the Media School.
 It also offers related specializations in Creative Industry Management, Media Law and Ethics, and Media Research for Media School students pursuing B.A. degrees.

 All Media School students begin their degree with the Media School core, which investigates the concepts, skills and techniques you will learn in the rest of your Media School classes as they map onto the complex and rapidly evolving landscape of contemporary media.